Why do We Dream?

 1. Falling: Loewenberg calls this type of dream a red flag from your conscious state.
 She says that this dream is common in people who are going through a major storm in their life with relationships, work or elsewhere.

 2. Death: Lawrence’s interpretation of this dream reveals a wish to terminate something in life — could be a toxic relationship, a stressful job, a bleak career or something bad in your past.
 Grant’s dictionary explains that this dream is not really a nightmare.
-It says that it’s a dream meant to encourage someone to embark on a new endeavour and start afresh.
+It says that it’s a dream meant to encourage someone to embark on a new endeavor and start afresh.

 3. Being chased: Despite the horrendous feel of this dream, Wallace considers it a sign of something positive.
 He believes that such a dream is supposed to inspire or encourage the dreamer to face a problem that has been disturbing them for some time.
 Loewenberg says that this dream occurs more frequently in women than men.